 Section 212: Misfeasance

-This section outlines the laws surrounding misapplying company money, misapplying or retaining company property, or breaching fiduciary responsibility around money.
+This section on misfeasance outlines the laws surrounding misapplying company money, misapplying or retaining company property, or breaching fiduciary responsibility around money.
 It applies to both current and ex-officers of the company.

 Section 212 makes officers personally accountable to the extent of the loss caused by their actions.
 It is also taken into considered by the directors disqualification unit.